Wednesday, 17 March 2021

 📌 Add to GoodReads

 The Wolf and the Woodsman is a stunning standalone adult fantasy novel.
 The writing is haunting and beautiful in a way that is not flowery.
 However, be warned that it is not for the faint of heart, a list of content warnings can be found on the author's website here.
 If you're a fan of action packed stories then this might not be for you.
-Having said that, although the first half of the book is spent travelling, it's not slow paced or boring.
+Having said that although the first half of the book is spent travelling, it's not slow paced or boring.
+Even when the two main characters arrive at their destination there's not a ton of action, yet it's still thoroughly engaging.
 The enemies to lovers, slow burn romance between Evike and Gaspar is expertly crafted.
-Even when they arrive at their destination there's not a ton of action, yet it's still thoroughly engaging.
 The core of the book is about understanding the different nuances of culture, finding yourself, and rising up against oppression.

 Rating: